Unitopia: Biography

 In 2012 with Ritchie replaced by Daniel Burgess on saxophone, the band released its fourth album Covered Mirror Vol. 1: Smooth As Silk, a cover album containing interpretations of classic progressive rock tracks.
 The band dissolved shortly thereafter.
 According to Trueack, he and Timms agreed to split demos for a planned double album.
 Trueack, with Unitopia members Matt Williams, Tim Irrgang and David Hopgood, assembled a new band called United Progressive Fraternity (also involving Guy Manning and Steve Layton among others) and released an album titled Fall In Love with the World.
 The band's sound continues in the vein of Unitopia, with some notably heavier passages; Trueack's lyrics have also progressed, further exploring his concerns with environmental matters and mysticism.
-Timms formed a new band called Southern Empire, who released their debut album in 18 March 2016 release.
+Timms formed a new band called Southern Empire, who released their debut album on 18 March 2016 release.
 Trueack has stated that he would like to work with Timms again but Timms insisted that this would never happen.

 In July 2016 Timms and Trueack put their differences aside and reconnected.
 They are currently working on the remastering of the More than a Dream album and adding unreleased songs for an extended box set.
 They have also written a brand new song especially written for the set, called Dream Complete.
 Timms and Trueack have also put a band together called U.N.I.T. dB.
 This a special acoustic tour band that is made up of Southern Empire, Unitopia, Resistor, and United Progressive Fraternity.
 Southern Empire were playing gigs in Adelaide in February and March 2017, and touring Europe between September and October 2017.
 Meanwhile, Trueack is working with Steve Unruh on the next UPF albums called Loss and Hope, collaborating with artists such as Steve Hackett, Jerry Marotta, Colin Edwin, Nick Magnus, Chris Lebled, Jon Davison, Charlie Cawood, Lisa Wetton, Michelle Young, Angus Kay, George Perdikis, Hasse Froberg, Fraternity Symphonic Orchestra (60 piece) and along with some of the biggest names in the environmental space.
 The album will be released in Feb 2019.
 Trueack is also working with Chris Lebled on a chill album called The Romantic.

 In 2021 the band reformed and started work on a new album titled 7 Chambers.